 This type of cancer can be cured by easily removing the affected site surgically.
 Xeroderma pigmentosum is a type of inherited malignant disease.
-Individuals with this malignant disease develop extensive skin tumours after exposure Process of Androgenesis (With Diagram) | sunlight.
-Homozygotes for the autosomal recessive mi Biotechnology responsible for xeroderma pigmentosum are less effic the repair of DNA damaged by exposure to ultraviolet X-rays are high energy radiation.
+Individuals with this malignant disease develop extensive skin tumours after exposure Covid-19 has spread to 42 new districts since April sunlight.
+Homozygotes for the autosomal recessive minimitation and the second seco X-rays are high energy radiation.
 They are strong enough to penetrate the skin and reach internal organs.
 X-rays thus make a serious cancer hazard because they are able to induce gene mutation or DNA damage.
 Many radioactive elements emit radiation.
 It also acts as carcinogen and causes cancer.